LamannaLeonardo/NOLAM/README.md

 ## Installation
-The following instructions have been tested on macOS Ventura 13.3.1
+The following instructions have been tested on macOS Sonoma 14.5

 1. Clone this repository: